cnestordev/web-sprint-challenge-javascript-fundamentals/README.md

     function as an argument.

 3. What is closure?

-    Every function that a user creates has it's own score where sibling functions have no access to.
-When functions are nested inside each other, the 'child' functions will have the ability to access the variables of outter functions.
+    Every function that a user creates has its own score where sibling functions have no access to.
+When functions are nested inside each other, the 'child' functions will have the ability to access the variables of outer functions.

 4. Describe the four rules of the 'this' keyword.

     1. Window binding: when the 'this' keyword has no context to which it can bind, it will bind to the window context.
 This is normally the case when 'this' is not being used in the context of an object.
     2. Implicit binding: when the 'this' keyword is used inside of an object, it will bind to the object in which it was used.
 If the object has a method, 'this' will refer to whatever   is left of the dot (whichever object the method belongs to)
     3. Explicit binding: The 'this' keyword will bind to whatever object the user tells it to, using the .call, .bind, .apply method.
     4. New binding: whenever a constructor function/class is used, and a new instance is initialized using the 'new' keyword, 'this' will refer to the newly created object.

 5. Why do we need super() in an extended class?

     The super() method is needed in javascript when you create child classes.
 This will call the parent's constructor and bind the 'this' keyword to the child.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.